syncfusion-content/xamarin-docs/Xamarin/DataGrid/Swiping.md

 ![Custom Swipe button for Offline](SfDataGrid_images/Offline.png)

-## How to swipe Summary and Unbound rows.
+## How to swipe Summary and Unbound rows in Xamarin.Forms DataGrid(SfDataGrid).

 To swipe the `UnboundRow`, `CaptionSummaryRow`, `GroupSummaryRow` and `TableSummaryRow` set `Cancel` of the `SwipeStartedEventArgs` as false in the `SfDataGrid.SwipeStarted` event handler.
 By default `Cancel` is true for all non data rows.